fleporcq/logopedia/README.md

 ### Troubleshooting

-The `symfony_application` container uses capabilities which are not compatible with `aufs` docker storage driver.
+The `symfony_application` container uses capabilities which may be not compatible with `aufs` docker storage driver depending your host.
 You can see your storage driver with `docker info`.
 If by default your storage driver is `aufs`, you can use the `devicemapper` storage driver in place.
 Export your images and/or containers (because they will be unaccessible unless you revert the following instructions).

 To use `devicemapper` storage driver:

-stop docker service
+Stop docker service:
 ```bash
 sudo service docker stop
 ```